stussysenik/mxz/content/blog/smashing the piggy bank vol.1.md

 Never in my life, I would have thought how amazing a toaster can be.
 This one has six interchangeable plates for crepes, tortillas, waffles, and more.
 “Essen ist leckeres (Food is delicious),” is one of the only sentences I can produce with my rusty German.

 If you liked the content and recommendations, keep an eye on Part 2!
-And as always, thank you for your time!🙌
+And as always, thank you for your time! 🙌